victoria-carvalho-02/victoria-carvalho-02/README.md

 - 🕵️‍♀️ I'm currently pushing the boundaries of Generative AI
 - 🔭 I’m working on my foundations on implementing Variational Auto Encoder (VAE)
 - 🌱 I’m pursuing my masters in Computer Science at University of Stuttgart
-- 💻 I am part-time student research assistant at Fraunhofer IPA
+- 💻 I am a part-time student research assistant at Fraunhofer IPA
 - 🤹‍♀️ I dabble in developing and deploying machine learning models to tackle real-world challenges—think of me as a tech detective solving mysteries like energy consumption prediction (my latest case cracked!)
 - 💬 Feel free to ask me about Machine Learning, Data Science, Energy Modeling, or even Korean drama recommendations—I’d be happy to chat about any of these!
 - 📫 How to reach me: victoria.m.carvalho@outlook.com